Skip to Content

 When we did this tour we had the terrific, Finn, as our guide.
 Finn is a gay local and also a history fanatic – the perfect person to get you acquainted with Berlin's historic gay scene!

-The tour is organised by Original Berlin Walks, who focus on telling the history of Berlin in an informative and entertaining manner.
-We were definitely entertained by Finn, learning so much about Berlin's queer history at the same time as he walked us through the streets of Schöneberg.
+The tour is organized by Original Berlin Walks, who focus on telling the history of Berlin in an informative and entertaining manner.
+We were entertained by Finn, learning so much about Berlin's queer history at the same time as he walked us through the streets of Schöneberg.

 We loved learning more about Christopher Isherwood, the legendary British writer whose novel Goodbye to Berlin inspired the famous gay musical Cabaret!
 We also got to see where Marlene Dietrich lived and worked before visiting the Eldorado – the oldest gay/transvestite bar in the city.
 Other notable sites that this tour can show you include the memorial to all the homosexuals persecuted by the Nazis, Berlin's gay museum in Kreuzberg and the Tiergarten.